zhongdj/state-machine/README.txt

 Life cycle design activity is the basis of programming and modeling, and UML has state diagram to describe a state machine of a reactive object.

-This project is going to componentize the "life cycle" management and connect the modeling behavior with programming behavior at application framework level support.
+This project is going to componentize the "life cycle" management and connect the modeling behavior with programming behavior at application framework level support with meta-driven style.